isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 **For Schools:**

-* Ongoing [Love Your Food @ Schools](https://www.nea.gov.sg/media/news/index/nea-launches-love-your-food-@-schools-project-to-encourage-youth-to-cherish-and-not-waste-food) project at 10 schools to encourage students and staff to reduce the amount of food waste they generate and to garner the participation of students, staff and canteen stall holders to segregate their food waste for treatment using on-site food waste digesters.
+* Ongoing [Love Your Food @ Schools](https://www.nea.gov.sg/media/news/news/index/nea-launches-love-your-food-@-schools-project-to-encourage-youth-to-cherish-and-not-waste-food){:target="_blank"} project at 10 schools to encourage students and staff to reduce the amount of food waste they generate and to garner the participation of students, staff and canteen stall holders to segregate their food waste for treatment using on-site food waste digesters.

 **For Corporates (e.g. commercial and industrial premises):**

-* Developed Food Waste Minimisation Guidebooks for [Food Retail Establishments](https://form.sg/#!/forms/nea/5a93692b86434f006f9f9b60)/ [Food Manufacturing Establishments](https://form.sg/#!/forms/nea/5a936cef86434f006f9fa26e)/ [Supermarkets](https://form.sg/#!/forms/nea/5a936d8686434f006f9fa32a) with AVA
+* Developed Food Waste Minimisation Guidebooks for [Food Retail Establishments](https://form.sg/#!/forms/nea/5a93692b86434f006f9f9b60){:target="_blank"}/ [Food Manufacturing Establishments](https://form.sg/#!/forms/nea/5a936cef86434f006f9fa26e){:target="_blank"}/ [Supermarkets](https://form.sg/#!/forms/nea/5a936d8686434f006f9fa32a){:target="_blank"} with AVA

 * Installed food waste treatment systems at 4 hawker centres - Block 628 Ang Mo Kio Ave 4 Market and Food Centre, Our Tampines Hub Hawker Centre, Jurong West Hawker Centre and Yishun Park Hawker Centre (as of Sep 2018)

 * Collected source-segregated food waste from various premises since Dec 2016 for transportation to a demonstration facility, where the food waste is co-digested with used water sludge.

-* Supported 24 premises, including hotels, malls and educational institutions, to install on-site food waste treatment systems under NEA’s 3R Fund.
+* Supported 24 premises, including hotels, malls and educational institutions, to install on-site food waste treatment systems under NEA’s [3R Fund](https://www.nea.gov.sg/programmes-grants/grants-and-awards/3r-fund){:target="_blank"}.

-* Developed standards on food waste management for food processing/manufacturing establishments (completed) and food retail and wholesale/distribution establishments (in progress) with SMF-SDO

 [Back to top](#top)